pepegar/course-programming-fundamentals-with-python/slides-md/pfp-1.md

 The objectives for this course are that:

-- Students learn how to use industry grade tools for programming (git, pip, etc.)
+- Students learn how to use industry grade tools for programming (git, pip...)
+- Students will further their knowledge of the Python programming language.
 - Students understand how algorithms are designed and implemented.
 - Students will learn how to work with different data structures and apply them to different cases.